-Electronic Case Reporting Information:
+Electronic Case Reporting (eCR) in Louisiana

-- Organization name and CLIA
+- Organization name

 - EHR vendor